e-goldman/charactercreator/README.md

 ---Usage instructions---

+Ensure that 'character.py', 'main_program.py', and the three .txt files 'character_backgrounds', 'character_classes', and
+'character_races' are in the same directory.

+With a Python interpreter:

 Run 'main_program.py' to create a character

 Run 'ability_score_generation_methods.py' for a Monte Carlo sim comparing common house rules for determining character abilities